sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 6. The monit service would monitor the processes transparently across both modes.

-# Non requirements
+# Mandates on deployed images
-The following are required, but not addressed in this design doc.
-This would be addressed in one or more separate docs.
+The following are required, but external to then node/switch, hence not addressed in this design doc.
 1. The feature deployed by kubernetes must have passed nightly tests.
 2. The manifest for the feature must honor controls laid by switch as start/stop.
 3. The kube managed container image be built with same base OS & tools docker-layers as switch version, to save disk/memory size.